justprateek/medic_bot/data/nlu/nlu-med.md

 - I am having fever and vomiting
 - My body is having chills
 - I am having chills
+- i think i have typhoid
+- going through typhoid
+- i have troubles due to typhoid
+- i am suffering from typhoid
+- i have been recently suffering with typhoid

 ## intent:problem_psoriasis